KeithSloan/GDML/README.md

 Realthunders LinkDaily branch has the following enhancements

 * Faster import of GDML objects
-* Add extra toEulerAngles function ( Note: as of branch beta2 this is no longer neede )
+* Add extra toEulerAngles function ( Note: as of branch beta2 this is no longer needed )
 * Enhanced Rendering which helps with complex models.

 To enable enhanced rendering in LinkDaily: